awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-inspectorv2-filter-stringfilter.md

 # AWS::InspectorV2::Filter StringFilter<a name="aws-properties-inspectorv2-filter-stringfilter"></a>

-Describes the details of a string filter\.
+An object that describes the details of a string filter\.

 ## Syntax<a name="aws-properties-inspectorv2-filter-stringfilter-syntax"></a>